whistle-boy/dss_prjt_ml/README_eng.md

 # SOCAR Auto Insurance Fraud

+?? working with imbalanced data? and
-The project aims to predict auto insurance fraud using a car accident data set provided by SOCAR, a leading car sharing service in South Korea.
-The porject
+The project aims to predict auto insurance fraud

+The insurane fraude data set resmbles extremely

+?? 개념설명 ??

+Through detecting fraudulant insurance claimn
 16,000 car crash data provided by SOCAR, a leading car sharing service in South Korea.
 The

+Contents:

+1. Problem Statement
+2. Executive Summay
+2. About the Data
+3. Baseline Score
+Explortory